 In short, ozone is terrific for cleaning water, which is why it is used in the most advanced drinking water treatment plants in the world.

 So why isn't it used in swimming pools and in your municipal drinking water distribution system?
-Why do our drinking water engineers and pool health standards till poison us with chlorine, and the byproducts of its use (like toxic trihalomethanes).
+Why do our drinking water engineers and pool health standards till poison us with chlorine, and the byproducts of its use (like toxic trihalomethanes)?

 The problem with ozone is its instability.
 Even without something to react with, ozone as O3 will devolve back to plain O2 oxygen -- sometimes in seconds.
 So, even where ozone is employed for water disinfection, municipal treatment works will still add chlorine so that the there is always disinfectant in the distribution pipes.

-Chlorine is more stable than ozone, and so it maintains high concentrations for longer.
+Chlorine is more stable than ozone, and it maintains high concentrations in water for longer.
 That's also why ozone isn't used in swimming pools, because unless you produce ozone 24 hours a day, 7 days a week, most pools would lose all their ozone to natural degradation less than an hour after the pool pump turns off.